parted /dev/sdb GNU Parted 2.1 Using /dev/sdb Welcome to GNU Parted! Type 'help' to view a list of commands. (parted) mklabel New disk label type? gpt (parted) quit Information: You may need to update /etc/fstab. #

 Alternative step: Use pool-define-as to define the pool from the command line

-is useful for systems administrators using scripts to create multiple storage pools.
+virsh command line tool.
+Creating storage pools with virsh is useful for systems administrators using scripts to create multiple storage pools.

-command has several parameters which are accepted in the following format:
+virsh pool-define-as command has several parameters which are accepted in the following format:

-virsh pool-define-asname type source-host source-path source-dev source-name
+virsh pool-define-asname type source-host source-path source-dev source-nametarget

 # virsh pool-list --all